 Lancaster Writing Award 2017

-The Department of English and Creative Writing at Lancaster University is pleased to announce our fifth annual writing competition.
+The Department of English Literature and Creative Writing at Lancaster University is pleased to announce our fifth annual writing competition.

 With categories in Criticism, Fiction, Poetry, and our newly introduced category of Script and Screen Writing, these prestigious awards are open to Year 12 or 13 students in the UK.
 This award seeks to recognise and reward emerging critical and creative talent.